Monday, August 19, 2019

 "Let's just keep looking."

-Recognizing this, he put a finger to his lips in a "shh" motion, then began to move silently down the hall, holstering his gun as he did.
-Once within 10 feet of the place the can came from, he crouched, then sprang into the air, doing a neat flip and drawing his other katana.
+Recognizing this, he put a finger to his lips in a "shh" motion, then tiptoed down the hall, holstering his gun as he did.
+Once in 10 feet of where the can came from, he crouched, then sprang into the air, doing a neat flip and drawing his other katana.
 He landed on the desk, blades ready, Rhodez moving up behind him.

-There was nothing.
-Office supplies and a few random tchotchkes left behind.
+Office supplies and random tchotchkes left behind.
 A magnet proclaiming "Stick to it!" on a file cabinet, holding up nothing.
 But there was a gap in the base of the rear partition, allowing access to the next row.
-They both heard movement, a scrabbling sound, like a large rodent.
+They both heard a scrabbling sound, like a large rodent.
 Rhodez turned and went the way she came, hoping to loop around and cut it off.
 Deadpool simply vaulted the partition, but miscalculated the location of the desk and landed awkwardly.
 Fortunately it was more embarrassing than painful.

-He stepped in the walkway and spied a small person moving swiftly away.
-The most notable feature, other than their small stature, was a tall, pointed red cap on their head.
+He stepped out of the cubicle, spying a small person moving swiftly.
+Their most notable feature, other than their small stature, was a tall, pointed red cap.

 "What's your hurry, Pippin?
 If you're hunting for second breakfast, I got a nice pineapple for you.
-And that's not a reference to my junk, it's a euphemism for a grenade."
+That's not a reference to my junk, it's a euphemism for a grenade."

 The figure stopped as Rhodez rounded the corner ahead of it and sighed.
 "I'm not a hobbit, you jibbering idiot."